sg-crest A Singapore Government Agency Website

 Rather than risk being made redundant in a sunset industry, set your sights on a new career that holds better prospects.

-Thankfully, there are programmes such as the Professional Conversion Programmes (PCPs) offered by WSG that are aimed specifically at those over the age of 40, to help them move into these thriving industries.
+Thankfully, there are programmes such as the Career Conversion Programmes (CCPs) offered by WSG that are aimed specifically at those over the age of 40, to help them move into these thriving industries.
 If you’re interested in taking on the role of an occupational therapist in the healthcare sector, or if you aspire to switch careers to become a digital marketing specialist in a creative agency, PCPs help you undergo the necessary training to be job-ready.

 Find more jobs like these at